knights-analytics/hugot/README.md

 // note: if you compile your library with build flag NODOWNLOAD, this will exclude the downloader.
 // Useful in case you just want the core engine (because you already have the models) and want to
-// drop the dependency on huggingfaceModelDownloader. modelPath, err := session.DownloadModel("KnightsAnalytics/distilbert-base-uncased-finetuned-sst-2-english", "./")
+// drop the dependency on huggingfaceModelDownloader. modelPath, err := session.DownloadModel("KnightsAnalytics/distilbert-base-uncased-finetuned-sst-2-english", "./", hugot.NewDownloadOptions())
 check(err)
 // we now create a text classification pipeline.
 It requires the path to the onnx model folder we just downloaded,
 // and a pipeline name